Frequently Asked Questions

-If you live in Victoria, Tasmania or Queensland your medical providers will have asked you if you are happy to register.
+If a medical provider has registered you, they will have asked you if you are happy to register.

 If you decide that you wish to be removed from Spleen Australia’s database, at any time, please contact us.
 However we will no longer be able to support you through Spleen Australia.